What kind of chicken is a Capon?

-However, as more people started looking into what it meant for a chicken to be considered caponized, they began turning away from the practice as they deemed it unethical and unnecessary pain for the chickens.
+However, as more people started looking into what kind of chicken is a Capon, it meant for a chicken to be considered caponized, they began turning away from the practice as they deemed it unethical and unnecessary pain for the chickens.

 While you can still purchase Capon chickens, they are much less commonly sourced than in the Middle Ages.